 - A. A student who finds a weapon on the way to school or in a school location, or a student who discovers that he or she accidentally has a weapon in his or her possession, and takes the weapon immediately to the principal's office shall not be considered to possess a weapon.
-If it would be impractical or dangerous to take the weapon to the principal's office, a student shall not be considered to possess a weapon if he or she immediately turns the weapon over to an administrator, teacher or head coach or immediately notifies an administrator, teacher or head coach of the weapon's location. - B. It shall not be a violation of this policy if a non student falls within one of the following categories: - 1. licensed peace officers, military personnel, or students or non students participating in military training, who are on duty performing official duties; - 2. persons authorized to carry a pistol under Minn.
-Stat., Section 624.714, while in a motor vehicle or outside of a motor vehicle for the purpose of directly placing a firearm in, or retrieving it from, the trunk or rear area of the vehicle; - 3. persons who keep or store in a motor vehicle pistols in accordance with Minn.
-Stat., Sections 624.714 or 624.715, or other firearms in accordance with Section 97B.045; - a.
+If it would be impractical or dangerous to take the weapon to the principal's office, a student shall not be considered to possess a weapon if he or she immediately turns the weapon over to an administrator, teacher or head coach or immediately notifies an administrator, teacher or head coach of the weapon's location. - B. It shall not be a violation of this policy if a nonstudent (or student where specified) falls within one of the following categories: - 1. active licensed peace officers; - 2. military personnel, or students or nonstudents participating in military training, who are on duty performing official duties; - 3. persons authorized to carry a pistol under Minnesota Statutes section 624.714 while in a motor vehicle or outside of a motor vehicle for the purpose of directly placing a firearm in, or retrieving it from, the trunk or rear area of the vehicle; - 4. persons who keep or store in a motor vehicle pistols in accordance with Minnesota Statutes section 624.714 or 624.715 or other firearms in accordance with Minnesota Statutes section 97B.045; - a.
 Section 624.714 specifies procedures and standards for obtaining pistol permits and penalties for the failure to do so.
 Section 624.715 defines an exception to the pistol permit requirements for "antique firearms which are carried or possessed as curiosities or for their historical significance or value."

-- b.
-Section 97B.045 generally provides that a firearm may not be transported in a motor vehicle unless it is (1) unloaded and in a gun case without any portion of the firearm exposed; (2) unloaded and in the closed trunk; or (3) a handgun carried in compliance with Sections 624.714 and 624.715. - 4. firearm safety or marksmanship courses or activities for students or non-students conducted on school property; - 5. possession of dangerous weapons, BB guns, or replica firearms by a ceremonial color guard; - 6. a gun or knife show held on school property;
+b.
+Section 97B.045 generally provides that a firearm may not be transported in a motor vehicle unless it is (1) unloaded and in a gun case without any portion of the firearm exposed;

+(2) unloaded and in the closed trunk; or (3) a handgun carried in compliance with Sections

+624.714 and 624.715.